 Our research, training and advocacy aims to amplify the voices of drylands people to inform policy and practice.
 We hope that improving policymakers’ understanding of dryland dynamics will help increase climate resilience, productivity and equity in these regions.
 In particular, we aim to:

-- Challenge the misconceptions that let policymakers view drylands as unproductive wastelands, and pastoralism as an unsustainable way of using them.
+- Challenge the misconceptions that let policymakers view drylands as unproductive wastelands and pastoralism as a backward and unproductive land use system.

-- Make sure knowledge about drylands becomes a mainstream asset of government institutions and civil society advocacy groups.
-We do this by documenting and disseminating research findings to influence policy at national and international levels.
-For example, together with partners we are researching the total economic value of pastoralist systems and advocating a new, more equitable and sustainable, policy narrative for drylands.
-And, again with partners, we have developed training in sustainable pastoralism to build capacity amongst both dryland communities and policy makers.
+- Ensure knowledge about drylands becomes a mainstream asset of government institutions and civil society advocacy groups by documenting and disseminating research findings to influence policy at national and international levels.

-- Help local and national governments make their development planning for drylands more resilient to climate change.
+- Help subnational and national governments make their development planning for drylands more resilient to climate change, and

-- Advocate at the global level for policies and laws that support climate adaptive management.
-We engage with established networks and coalitions to influence policy, for example through the Coalition of European Lobbies in support of East African Pastoralism, the UN Convention to Combat Desertification (UNCCD) and the UN Framework Convention on Climate Change (UNFCCC).
+- Advocate at the global level for policies and laws that support climate adaptive management, engaging with established networks and coalitions to influence policy – for example, through the Coalition of European Lobbies in support of East African Pastoralism.